sk4la/volatility3-docker/README.md

 ## Examples

-These images can be used either interactively or as a throwaway solution for punctual problematics.
+These images can be used either interactively or as a throwaway solution for punctual issues.

 <details>
   <summary>Example #1: Interactive session using Volatility3 command-line interface (CLI)</summary>